Calgary Coin & Antique Home Chinese Reference Guide Index

 F $17.50 VF $35.00

-THIRD SERIES (AD 1653-?).
-The reverse has the mint name on the right, with "YI LI" (meaning 1 thousandth part of an ounce (tael) of silver) on the left.
+The third series starts in AD 1653 but it is uncertain when it ends.
+The mint name is always on the right with "YI LI" (meaning 1 thousandth of an ounce (tael) of silver) on the left.

 S-1392, "CHIANG" (Chiang-ning mint).
 F $15.00 VF $25.00